Training a GLP-1 Body Needs a Different Approach

 Macro Split Calculator

-First, calculate your daily protein target using the protein calculator above.
+First, calculate your daily protein target using the protein calculator.

 Then enter your maintenance calories from the TDEE calculator, or type in a starting estimate, and choose your goal.
 This calculator adjusts your calories based on that goal and shows you how those calories break down into protein, fats, and carbohydrates.
+This is called a macro split.

 For women using GLP-1 medications or going through weight loss, this structure is designed to make eating feel more manageable.
 Protein supports muscle.
 Fats support hormones and nutrient absorption.
 Carbohydrates support energy, movement, and recovery.